The Bathroom

 The bathroom was dark, I want to say it was raining.
 I stood before the sink, advising my reflection.
 The conversation was brief.
 A breathlessness hung over it.
 For the first time in ages, I was doing something right, even though it looked wrong.

 Didn’t flinch, didn’t lean in.
-I kept my distance to watch the moment unfold.
+Kept my distance to watch the moment unfold.
 Dr. Sullivan might see me and think how far I’d fallen.
 I could only marvel at how fierce I’d become.
 It was most unlikely, me standing before the mirror that October morning.
-Holding the gaze, I felt the distance between my younger self and the current rendition.
+Holding the gaze, felt the distance between my younger self and the current rendition.
 One so obedient, the other so bold.
 Within us, the same fire churned.
 It was the fire that brought me here.

 “The first sign of an aura you’re right back up.
 You hear me?
 You’re right back up.”